dotnet/iot/src/devices/Qmc5883l/README.md

 using I2cDevice device = I2cDevice.Create(settings);
 using (Qmc5883l sensor = new(device))
 {
-    //Set the mode of the sensor, always make sure to call this function before using anything else.
-    //It is possible to also change the sensor mode after initialization.
-(Ex.
-Set the mode to STAND_BY to save power) sensor.SetMode(outputRate: OutputRate.RATE_200HZ, fieldRange: FieldRange.GAUSS_8, oversampling: Oversampling.OS256);
+    // Configure the sensor to match our needs.
+    // Make sure to set the device in Continuous mode if you plan on reading any data. sensor.DeviceMode = Mode.Continuous;
+    sensor.FieldRange = FieldRange.Gauss8;
+    sensor.Interrupt = Interrupt.Disable;
+    sensor.OutputRate = OutputRate.Rate200Hz;
+    sensor.RollPointer = RollPointer.Disable;

+    // Updates the sensors mode with our previously set properties.
+    // Make sure that is has been called at least once before starting to read any data. sensor.SetMode();
     while (true)
     {
         // If you aren't using an interrupt PIN, then always make sure that the data is ready. if (sensor.IsReady())
         {
-            // read heading
-            Console.WriteLine($"Heading: {sensor.Heading.ToString("0.00")} °");
-            // read vectors
+            Vector3 direction = sensor.GetDirection();
+            // Print out vectors.
-            Console.WriteLine(sensor.DirectionVector.X + " : " + sensor.DirectionVector.Y + " : " + sensor.DirectionVector.Z);
+            Console.WriteLine(direction.X + " : " + direction.Y + " : " + direction.Z);
+            // There are 2 ways to get the heading:

+            // Calculates the heading from a fresh value.
+            Console.WriteLine($"Heading: {sensor.GetHeading().Degrees} °");

+            // Calculates the heading from a previously stored value.
+            Console.WriteLine($"Heading: {direction.GetHeading()} °");
         }

         // wait for a second
         Thread.Sleep(1000);
     }
 }

 ```